-Not all were convinced though that this was the best path for America to take.
+Not all were convinced though that this was the best path for America to embark upon.
 We were risking a lot and many lives for a cause that we did not have much to do with.
 The government, however, thought differently.
-They wanted every single American possible to be for the wareffort with not one opposing it.
+They wanted every single American possible to be for the war-effort with not one in opposition.
 One of the most famous ways to persuade a body throughout history is through the use of propaganda.
 The Merriam-Webster Dictionary defines propaganda as, "the spreading of ideas, information, or rumor for the purpose of helping or injuring an institution, a cause, or a person."
 This is exactly what the American bureaucracy intended to do.
 Starting in 1942, the Office of War Information was established by President Franklin D. Roosevelt.
 The most clever psychologists, artists, and marketers were employed to create works of "art" to be viewed for all to see and hear all over America in newspapers, on shop windows, on the radio, in movies, and in the mail.
 The propaganda ranged from not disseminating troop information, not having sex with prostitutes, donating scraps to make more bombs, and buying war bonds to save the war.
+It targeted every audience including children, young teens, adults, and the elderly.
 Most of the time, these propaganda were designed to instill fear into the American public.
-They did this through the use of demonic, terrorizing images of Nazis, Japanese attacking the land of the United States.
+They did this through, for example, the use of demonic depictions of Nazis and Japanese soldiers terrorizing the land of the United States.
 These "artists" knew exactly how to get inside the mind of an American.
 This penetration of the mind was successfully executed through clever use of the means of persuasion.
 One piece of propaganda really stood out to me and just struck me to the ground (see fig. 1).
 This work was done by Lawrence B. Smith in 1942 for the Government Printing Office for the U.S. This work is a successful piece of propaganda because in one poster, it exemplifies an excellent use of rhetoric used to persuade the American public through the use of rhetorical situation and the three means of persuasion (Ethos, Pathos, and Logos) as well.